 Where there is Stasis of the Blood, the colour of the body of the tongue is usually purple in whole or in part, depending on where the main stasis occurs.

 (By the way, the tongue pictured does not have signs of Blood stasis.)

 The underside of the tongue will show two veins, one on either side of the frenulum (its correct name is frenulum linguae), engorged with purple blood.

 One more engorged than the other suggests stasis on that side.

 In addition, there may be enlargement of some of the organs, again depending on the kind of Blood Stasis.
-For example, if the Liver has Blood Stasis, the liver organ may be enlarged.
+For example, with Liver Blood Stasis, the liver organ may enlarge.

 The acupuncturist also looks for the underlying reasons behind the Blood Stasis.
-As mentioned, these may include a history of Qi stagnation, Trauma, Cold or Qi deficiency, for example.
+These may include a history of Qi stagnation, Trauma, Cold or Qi deficiency, for example.

 Dealing with these may be difficult.
 A tendency to anger, causing Liver Qi stagnation, can with practice be gradually controlled, but years of exposure to Cold or Damp require treatment – see below.